 The clinical and translational research experience takes place in the final years of the MD program after the student has completed core clinical rotations.
-This course fulfills the Continuity Clerkship requirement for the MD program and is scheduled through the MD Registrar.
+This course fulfills the Continuity Clerkship requirement for the MD program and is scheduled through CASA.
 It is 8 weeks long and must be done as one continuous block with one mentor.

 Starting academic year 2019-2020 an international Clinical & Translational Research Experience will be available for 1-2 students each year.
 One to two students may go to Bangkok, Thailand in partnership with the OHSU Global SE Asia program for hands-on human subjects research and clinical training at their Bangkok Dusit Medical Services hospital.